SachaGoldman/p_n-q_n/README.md

 # p_n, q_n

-A project for computing polynomials inspired by an intresting math question in my analysis course.
+A project for computing polynomials inspired by an interesting math question in my analysis course.